Marquand Manuel: Seattle Seahawks

-On February 14, 2012, the Seattle Seahawks announced that the team had hired Manuel to serve as Seahawks' assistant special teams coach.
+On February 14, 2012, the Seattle Seahawks announced that the team had hired Manuel to serve as the Seahawks' assistant special teams coach.
 A year later he was named defensive assistant. where he helped the Seahawks with Super Bowl XLVIII.
 In 2014 he was promoted to assistant secondaries coach, helping the Seahawks reach Super Bowl XLIX, where they lost to the New England Patriots.